Ertugrulctnk/Ertugrulctnk/README.md

 ---

-## 🔍 Hakkımda
+## 🔍 About Me

-- Java ile kurumsal seviye backend geliştirme yapıyorum.
+- I specialize in enterprise-level backend development with Java.
-- Spring Boot, Hibernate, Maven, Docker ve Jenkins gibi teknolojilerle mikroservis mimarisinde projeler geliştiriyorum.
+- I build scalable services using Spring Boot, Hibernate, Maven, Docker, and Jenkins.
-- PostgreSQL, MySQL gibi ilişkisel veritabanlarıyla çalışıyorum.
-- Takım çalışmasına yatkınım, temiz kod prensiplerine ve sürdürülebilir yazılım mimarisine önem veriyorum.
+- I’m experienced in working with relational databases like PostgreSQL and MySQL.
+- I'm a strong believer in clean code principles and sustainable architecture.

 ---

-## 📫 İletişim
+## 📫 Contact

 - LinkedIn: [linkedin.com/in/ertugrul-cetinkaya](https://www.linkedin.com/in/ertugrul-cetinkaya/)
-- E-posta: ertugrulcetinkayatr@gmail.com
+- Email: ertugrulcetinkayatr@gmail.com
 - GitHub: [github.com/Ertugrulctnk](https://github.com/Ertugrulctnk)

----

-> “Basitliği koruyarak karmaşık sistemleri yönetmek, iyi bir yazılım geliştiricinin işidir.”